 4KIs could select multiple needs or reasons.
 Therefore, results may exceed 100%.
-While all KIs reported that the majority of their travel group members were able to bring identification papers with them, 30% of group members did reportedly not carry any form of identification papers with them.
-6The most commonly reported reason for travel group members to not bring identification papers was that they were too young to have individual personal identification documents.
-7Movement intentions of travel groups in the next two weeks were only asked to respondents who had indicated that they intended to move to a camp or options other than joining family and friends in KR-I or Dohuk in the next two days.
+Swhile all KIs reported that the majority of their travel group members were able to bring identification papers with them, 30% of group members did reportedly not carry any form of identification papers with them.
+The most commonly reported reason for travel group members to not bring identification papers was that they were too young to have individual personal identification documents.